Algebraic Multigrid with Filtering: An Efficient Preconditioner for Interior Point Methods in Large-Scale Contact Mechanics Optimization: Conclusions

 In this paper, we introduced AMGF, a scalable and robust preconditioner designed to enhance the performance of IP methods for large-scale contact mechanics problems.
 By augmenting the classical AMG solver with a filtering step that targets a small subspace associated with contact constraints, AMGF directly addresses one of the primary sources of ill-conditioning in these systems.
 This targeted correction is both effective and computationally inexpensive.

 Theoretical analysis shows that the condition number of the AMGF--preconditioned system remains bounded and close to that of the AMG--preconditioned system in the absence of contact.
 Numerical experiments across a range of challenging examples, including nonlinear materials and large deformations, confirm this behavior.
-In all cases, AMGF achieves reliable convergence, even where classical AMG fails, and exhibits the predicted bounded iteration growth with respect to both mesh refinement and contact constraint enforcement, consistent with the theoretical results.
+In all cases, AMGF achieves reliable convergence, even where classical AMG fails, and exhibits the predicted bounded iteration growth with respect to both mesh refinement and contact constraint enforcement, consistent with the theoretical results. { The computational study further demonstrates that the additional filtering step remains inexpensive and leads to substantial speedups over classical AMG.
+Moreover, the results suggest that a dynamic strategy that switches between AMG and AMGF depending on the stage of the IP iterations could yield even greater efficiency.}

 AMGF offers a practical and effective solver for scalable contact simulations.
 More broadly, it applies to a broader class of problems, optimization-based or otherwise, where solver performance deteriorates due to a low-dimensional subspace, such as those arising from localized constraints or interface conditions.
 Its design is simple, general, and easily adaptable.
 Future work will explore extensions to more complex contact phenomena and broader integration into multiphysics simulation frameworks.